eschling/morphogen/README.md

 ## Dependencies

 Example workflows for using morphogen are provided using [ducttape](https://github.com/jhclark/ducttape).
 If you have ducttape and morphogen installed, the ducttape workflows will install all of the external programs for you.
-However, this assumes that you have the dependencies for the external tools already installed on your system (e.g. Boost for cdec, OpenFST for fast_umorph, etc.)
+However, this assumes that you have the dependencies for the external tools already installed on your system (e.g. Boost for cdec, OpenFST for fast_umorph, etc.).
+While we try to make this process as painless as possible, we cannot anticipate all problems with external tools.

 While the morphogen code itself is not dependent on anything external, it is intended to be used with a number of external tools.
 Specifically, it is used to extend the per-sentence grammars created by [cdec](http://www.cdec-decoder.org).
 The inflection model depends on having good source side information, in the form of dependency parsing, part-of-speech tagging, and word clustering.
 We do these using [TurboParser](http://www.ark.cs.cmu.edu/TurboParser/), TurboTagger, and [600 Brown clusters](http://www.ark.cs.cmu.edu/cdyer/en-c600.gz) produced from large amounts of monolingual English data.
 These are all publically available.

-If no morphological segmentations are given, we use [`fast_umorph`](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
+If no morphological segmentations are given, we use [fast_umorph](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
 This requires the [OpenFST library](http://www.openfst.org/) to be installed and in your path.
-The Makefile for `fast_umorph` assumes g++ 4.7.
+The Makefile for fast_umorph assumes g++ 4.7.
 There is also a known issue with compiling and OpenFST (more info [here](https://github.com/vchahun/fast_umorph/issues/1))

 The tagging and parsing could theoretically be done with any tool.
 Morphogen only requires that the dependency parses are in the Stanford dependency format.